 Symptoms of Breathing Difficulties in Dogs

-Dyspnea (labored breathing), tachypnea (rapid breathing), and abnormal panting are common types of breathing abnormalities that affect dogs.
+Labored breathing in dogs (dyspnea), rapid breathing (tachypnea), and abnormal panting are common types of breathing abnormalities that affect dogs.

-Labored Breathing (Dyspnea)
+Labored Breathing in Dogs (Dyspnea)

-- The chest wall and sometimes the belly will move more than is normal when breathing
+- The chest wall, and sometimes the belly, will move more than is normal when breathing

 - Nostrils may flare open when breathing